-But, as noted above and in the City Forest Credits White Paper, stakeholders in urban forestry have a much broader lens than carbon alone.
-Urban forest scientists and professionals have documented the many climate and other benefits of city forests, even if they have not disseminated that documentation as broadly as it could have been.15
+But, as noted above and in the White Paper, stakeholders in urban forestry have a much broader lens than carbon alone.
+Urban forest scientists and professionals have documented the many climate and other benefits of city forests, even if they have not disseminated that documentation as thoroughly as it should have been.